0

 • Improves texture and mouthfeel

-• Enhances flavor complexity
+• Enhances flavour complexity

 • Increases nutritional value without significantly impacting carb content